Kirkwall Ba' Game: Boys Ba'

 The Boys Ba', as the name suggests, is restricted to those aged 15 years and below.
 There is no restriction on the lower age limit and small boys of sometimes as young as 5 years old can be seen around the edges, making their first tentative steps into the game.
 The Boys Ba' is thrown up from the Merket Cross on the Kirk Green on front of St Magnus Cathedral at 10.00, the start time recently having been moved from 10.30 due to the Boys Ba' having a tendency to last longer.
 The Boys game, like the Men's, has grown in size and popularity in recent years and the number of boys participating can number over 100.

-The Boys Ba' has been known to last as little as 4 minutes (New Years Day 1985) or as long as 6 hours (New Years Day 2019).
+The Boys Ba' has been known to last as little as 4 minutes (New Years Day 1985) or as long as eight hours and 30 minutes (New Years Day 2026).
 It can be very fluid, with its outcome often decided by a "break" whereby one of the faster boys manages to break free of the scrum and runs with the ba', making valuable ground, sometimes making it all the way to his team's goal, thereby ending the game.
 Boy's Ba' winners, in the sense of the individual boy who is awarded the ba' after the game as his personal property, will normally be boys playing in their final games prior to turning 16 years old, although there are occasions in history where a younger boy has managed to make off home with it, thereby claiming the ba' as his, despite having further years left to play in the boys game.
 Nowadays this is generally frowned upon, the conventional wisdom being that younger boys will have other chances to win a Ba', whereas the 15‑year‑olds will not.

 Although a great honour, winning a Boy's Ba' does not affect status when moving up to the men's game.
 All young players are considered equal and must prove themselves on their individual performances in the Men's Ba'.
 Indeed, many players who were prominent in the boy's game prove to be otherwise when they step up to the Men's game, and vice versa.